CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 * Second Position, Normal (gap): all others
 * Third Position: Lowered: G, J, K, L, QU

+Teaching 1 describes the modes as above, on, and below the line, not relative to the previous letters.

+xxx review images from Teaching, for all the above, and see which it is, if possible

 The books claim this can be easily remembered by imagining where the rest of the word would be if the letter was not omitted.
 This is not actually true.
 (Cricket)

 Note that the raised letters are in the front of the mouth.
 The lowered ones are in the back, except for L. (Cricket)